levsha149/CLI-app/readme.md

 /docs/Software Engineer (PHP) - Engineering Assessment .pdf

-I spent something close to 4-5 hours on it.
 You can try it on any server that supports PHP, Composer and command line interface.

 * * *